UNHM-TEAM-PROJECT/Fall2025-Team-Goopy/README.md

 ## Setup & Usage

 Clone the repository and install dependencies You wil only need to run the backend, as the frontend is bundled with it.
-Connect to the local IP address output, http://localhost:8003/t3/, to view the chatbot in your browser.
+Connect to the local IP address output, http://localhost:8003/, to view the chatbot in your browser.

-### Run Locally

 **Install Repo**
 ```bash